browsermt/bergamot-translator/README.md

     * Activate the latest sdk tools: `./emsdk activate latest`
     * Activate path variables: `source ./emsdk_env.sh`

-2. Clone the repository and checkout the appropriate branch using these instructions:
+2. Clone the repository using these instructions:
     ```bash
     git clone https://github.com/browsermt/bergamot-translator
     cd bergamot-translator
-    git checkout -b wasm-integration origin/wasm-integration
-    git submodule update --init --recursive
     ```

 3. Download files (only required if you want to package files in wasm binary)